-We ask the government to:
+We call on the government to:

-- commission a review of health and social care law, to simplify and strengthen rights and entitlements for disabled children and their families, including seriously ill children.
+- commission a review of health and social care law, to simplify and strengthen rights and entitlements for disabled children and their families, including seriously ill children

-- work with parents to clarify existing legal rights and entitlements.
+- work with parents to clarify existing legal rights and entitlements

 - make disabled children a priority across government, at both national and local level.